 It can be a lot of fun to compare idioms in your native language with those in English.
 For example, when you don’t understand something, it is Greek or Spanish?
-We would like to share with you some of our favorite English idioms dealing with nationalities and country names.
-Learn how to use them and be a step closer to speaking like a USA-native!
+We like to share some of our favorite English idioms dealing with nationalities and country names.
+Learn how to use them and be a step closer to speaking like a US native!

-Idioms, proverbs and expressions are phrases which usually make little sense if taken literally and are abundant in all languages.
+Idioms, proverbs and expressions are phrases which usually make little sense if taken literally.
 That is why it is so important to familiarize yourself with the meanings and usage of them when learning a foreign language.

-To go Dutch, however was not coined in the 17th century when England and the Netherlands were butting heads over naval power.
+To go Dutch, however, was not coined in the 17th century when England and the Netherlands were butting heads over naval power.
 One of the first recordings of its use was in an American newspaper in 1897.
-The Fort Wayne Morning Journal in 1897 describes someone going on a Dutch lunch plan; everybody for themselves.
-It is still in dispute about whether the expression was used by Americans to refer to the habits of people from the Netherlands living in the United States at the time or if the expression refers to the Germans in Pennsylvania known as the Pennsylvania Dutch.
+The Fort Wayne Morning Journal in 1897 describes someone going on a Dutch lunch plan, everybody for themselves.
+It is still disputed whether the expression was used by the Americans to refer to the habits of the Dutch living in the United States at the time, or whether the expression refers to the Germans in Pennsylvania known as the Pennsylvania Dutch.

-Pardon my French, but is has been a hell of a day or Pardon my French, but you are an a**hole.
-Despite the warning “pardon my French,” many people may still be insulted if they were just cursed at!
+Pardon my French, but it has been a hell of a day or Pardon my French, but you are an idiot.
+Despite the warning “pardon my French”, many people may still be insulted if they were just cursed at!

 In 1866, four of England’s fastest clipper ships left a harbor in China carrying tea and raced for London.
 Since the Suez Canal had not yet been built then, all cargo ships from China had to go around the tip of Africa.
 It took all four of these ships 99 days to travel over 14,000 miles.